• Home

 Prophylaxis: For long term prophylaxis against bleeding in patients with severe haemophilia A, the usual doses are 20 to 40 IU of factor VIII per kg body weight at intervals of 2 to 3 days.
 In some cases, especially in younger patients, shorter dosage intervals or higher doses may be necessary.
 During the course of treatment, appropriate determination of factor VIII levels is advised to guide the dose to be administered and the frequency of repeated infusions.
 In the case of major surgical interventions in particular, precise monitoring of the substitution therapy by means of coagulation analysis (plasma factor VIII activity) is indispensable.
 Individual patients may vary in their response to factor VIII, achieving different levels of in vivo recovery and demonstrating different half-lives.

-Paediatric patients: Optivate is indicated for use in children, including those less than 6 years of age.
+Paediatric patients: This medical product is indicated for use in children, including those less than 6 years of age.
 The usual dose is 17 to 30 IU/kg.
 This can be given up to 3 times a week to prevent bleeding.
 In the clinical trials the median doses in children ≤6 years of age were 24.7 IU/kg for routine prophylaxis and 27.6 IU/kg to treat a bleed.
 Patients should be monitored for the development of factor VIII inhibitors.
 If the expected factor VIII activity plasma levels are not attained, or if bleeding is not controlled with an appropriate dose, an assay should be performed to determine if a factor VIII inhibitor is present.
 In patients with high levels of inhibitor, factor VIII therapy may not be effective and other therapeutic options should be considered.
 Management of such patients should be directed by physicians with experience in the care of patients with haemophilia.

 Method of administration: Dissolve the preparation as described in the attach product data sheet.
 The product should be administered via the intravenous route at a rate not exceeding 3 mL per minute (note that increasing the rate of administration may result in side effects).